top of page

 Show is approximately 75 minutes with no intermission

 Before radio, film, TV and the new media, Vaudeville was the popular American entertainment, flourishing from about 1890 until around 1930, when it finally succumbed to radio and film.
 It featured a wide variety of acts, which toured nationwide circuits, often by train.
 Most towns of even modest size had a Vaudeville house with a proscenium stage.
 In its heyday, the industry is said to have employed over twelve thousand people at any given time.
 It provided a plethora of outlets for talented, skilled or eccentric performers of many backgrounds, including recent European and Asian immigrants and African Americans.
 Vaudeville’s rich history cannot be explored without encountering some deeply unsettling cultural stereotypes, especially in the use of blackface by both white and black performers.
 This legacy of the minstrel shows and that of other ethnic caricatures is a problematic part of America’s theatre history.
 Exploring these issues is not our mission.
 We have chosen instead, to re-imagine old Vaudeville, capturing the energetic spirit of its many performers and its style.
-Through our research, development and performance we have discovered how much we identify with Vaudevillians of the past and how much we subscribe to the idea of “Vintage Style, Not Vintage Values”, coined by the incredible living band leader, Dandy Wellington.
+Through our research, development and performance we have discovered how much we identify with Vaudevillians of the past and how much we subscribe to the idea of “Vintage Style, Not Vintage Values”, promoted by the incredible living band leader, Dandy Wellington.

 Moxie One-Step (1921) Norman Leigh & Dennis J. Shea